vonajs/vona/packages-docs/guide/techniques/orm/advanced/multi-database.md

 # Multi-database/Multi-datasource

-Vona ORM 支持`多数据库/多数据源`，特性如下：
+Vona ORM supports `Multi-database/Multi-datasource`, with the following features:

-1. 支持多数据库
+1. Multi-database
-    - 例如：Postgresql/MySQL
+    - For example: PostgreSQL/MySQL
-    - 持续增加新的数据库支持
+    - Support for new database dialects is continuously being added
-2. 支持多数据源
+2. Multi-datasource
-3. 支持跨数据库的关联查询
+3. Cross-datasource relation queries

-下面以 Model User/Order 为例，通过查询用户的订单列表，来演示`多数据库/多数据源`的使用方法
+The following example uses the `User/Order` model to query a user's order list to demonstrate how to use `Multi-database/Multi-datasource`

-## 准备Models
+## Preparing Models

 先准备两个 Models：User/Order